-UGG boots may be coveted by many, but to me, they’re a sexy footwear wannabe, a glorified slipper backed by clever branding, desired by ladies who fall for the sheepskin hype.
+UGG boots may be coveted by many, but to me, they’re a sexy footwear wannabe.
+This big boot is a glorified slipper backed by clever branding, desired by ladies who fall for the sheepskin hype.

-So you’d think I’d be all about supporting UGGS, defending those “UGGS stand for ‘ugly’” jokes.
+So you’d think I’d be all about supporting UGGs, defending those “UGG stands for ugly” jokes.
 But nope.
 I’m right there in line agreeing with that statement.
-My heart goes cold and my eyes narrow when it comes to UGGS.
+My heart goes cold and my eyes narrow when it comes to these boots.

-They remind me of insecure people who change their personalities depending on the company they’re around.
-For people, it’s about the company of friends and family.
-In UGGS’ case, it’s likely their advertising companies.
 Trust me.
 I worked on Madison Avenue in another life.
-Done the focus groups, participated in the “what do they want” creative sessions.
-The changing needs (ahem “perceived” changing needs) of the marketplace say ladies should step out in “new and improved” UGGS.
-And so UGGS with wedges, studded UGGS, ankle-high ones and really tall ones were born.
-There are UGGS for brides, UGGS that sparkle and UGGS that look like cottage cheese is flowing over their top half (muffin top UGGS).
-They lost the true essence of what they started out as, trying to be everything to everyone.
+I’ve done the focus groups and participated in the “what do they want” creative sessions.
+The changing needs (ahem “perceived” changing needs) of the marketplace say ladies should step out in “new and improved” UGGs.
+Or, “we can reach a broader section of the market if we offer a sandal…” And so UGG boots with wedges, studded UGGs, ankle-high ones and really tall ones were born.

-Sorry ladies.
-Wearing UGGS does not impart the same sexiness as a tall fall boot over nicely-fit denims or country boots paired with shorts in the summer.
+The UGG is not nearly as sexy as a tall fall boot over slim-fit denims or even cowboy boots paired with shorts.
 They’re squishy, mushy, outfit afterthoughts.
-Settling into a beer koozie with bows, um, I mean UGGS, is a fine way to destroy an otherwise pulled-together style.
+Settling into a beer koozie with bows, um, I mean UGGs, is a fine way to destroy an otherwise pulled-together style.

-You know when you get a pimple and think covering it up with oodles of concealer will make the situation better (wrong thing to do by the way, but I digress)?
-It’s like UGGS can’t just step out as they are, in confidence.
+You know when you get a pimple and try to cover it up with oodles of concealer — and of course it just ends up looking so much worse?
+It’s like UGGs can’t just step out as they are, in confidence.
 Nope.
 Along the way, they felt the need to add more to look better.
-So now, many UGGS are bedazzled with bling and bows, sparkles and a spectrum of shades.
-Accessorized UGGS.
-Isn’t the attempt to cuten up UGGS an admission of their homeliness in the first place?
-Either way, it just seems silly to me.

-Sales that are Scarier than the Boots Themselves
+5. Sales that are scarier than the boots themselves.

-So ladies, tell me why you don’t dig UGGS in the comments section below.
-Or if you think I’m off base, let me know why you’re wild about them.
+So ladies, tell me why you hate UGGs in the comments.
+Or if you think I’m off base, let me know that too!